What is a climbing shoe last?

 The Traditional Last

 This type of last looks just like a wooden (or plastic) foot and is primarily built to maintain the natural position of your grubby trotters.
-This type of last lends itself to shoes that are built with comfort or all-day use in mind.
+This type of last lends itself to neutral climbing shoes, models that are built with comfort or all-day use in mind.
 Because of the flat footbed and rigid structure, these shoes will perform best on slabs and smears.

 The Cambered Last

 A cambered last, on the other hand, doesn’t try to mimic your foot, but creates a funky downturned shape that is used for aggressive climbing shoes.

 Shoes with downturned profile take to overhung climbing like a duck to water, so it’s no surprise that most bouldering shoes use this style of last.

 2) The Construction Style

 When it comes to actually make a shoe, there are two approaches to the climbing shoe construction process.

 Of course, building climbing shoes is a hugely complex process – but for everyone’s benefit (mine included) – I have tried to dumb it down a bit.